 Employees May Need to File Tax Returns

-Regardless of whether you withhold federal and Arizona state income tax, your employees may need to file their own tax returns.
+Regardless of whether you withhold federal and state income tax, your employees may need to file their own tax returns.

-Arizona LLC Employee Insurance and Other Requirements
+Employee Insurance and Other Requirements

-Other Taxes and Duties for Your Arizona LLC
+Other Taxes and Duties for Your LLC

-Depending on the industry you are in, your Arizona LLC may be liable for certain other taxes and duties.
-For example, if you sell gasoline, you may need to pay a tax on any fuel you sell.
-Likewise, if you import or export goods, you may need to pay certain duties.
-Speak to your accountant about any other taxes you may need to withhold or pay.
+Depending on your industry, you may be liable for other taxes and duties.
+For example, if you sell gasoline, you may need to pay a tax on the fuel you sell.
+Likewise, if you import or export goods, you may need to pay duties.